Welcome to today's edition of the Rush 24-7 podcast.

 They're hardworking.

-We throw out these words, Taliban, Al-Qaeda.
+You know, we throw out these words, Taliban, Al-Qaeda.

-They're out there, but the majority of the time you're out in the field, you're not around those people.
+But the majority of the time you're out in the field, you're not around those people.

 You're around the common man.

-They're very much like the older Americans were.
+And they're very much like the older Americans were.

 I couldn't do it.

-I knew if I went back there on another mission I would be this guy.
+I knew if I went back there on another mission, I would be this guy.

-This story hit me so hard in my heart and I've been living with this for seven years.
+I've been living with this for seven years.

 Right.

-That that you're you're holed up there and you've got your state of the art first world and you've got uh your Dunkin'uts and all the re the full the the this is the most well supported uh military on the planet.
+That you're you're holed up there and you've got your state-of-the-art first world and you've got your dunk and donuts and all the rest.

 So it's got everything in there inside that fort.

-We were well supplied I mean it was amazing.
+I mean, it was amazing.

 It was a beautiful place.